 - Live-streaming ministry grows in size, equipment upgraded for better quality & reliability.

 -Church website re-launched & Instagram created to open up more opportunities to #RosevilleNation, a term coined to acknowledge our growing internet presence.

 - Online tithing established to compliment the live-streaming ministry.

 - October: "Roseville's Next Level" is founded (by many former members of TNG), as a social group for Roseville's millenials, focusing on inclusive programing & activities for the "young adults" of the congregation & community.

 - November 15th: Inaugural Veterans Day worship service celebrated.
-Noticing the WW I & WW II plaques on the walls of the Sanctuary, Rev. Mitchell, himself a veteran, decided to hold a service commemorating the African American Veterans in Roseville Nation & beyond.
+Noticing the WW I & WW II plaques on the walls of the Sanctuary, Rev. Mitchell, himself a veteran, decided to dedicate a worship service commemorating the African American Veterans in Roseville Nation & beyond.